-Community Asset Management Plan being an overview of the asset management principles and fundamentals we are implementing across asset classes but also outlining the long term plans for assets critical to the City's operation.
+- Community Asset Management Plan being an overview of the asset management principles and fundamentals we are implementing across asset classes but also outlining the long term plans for assets critical to the City's operation.
 The critical assets included in the plan are:

 - Road Network

 - Stormwater Drainage

 - Parks and Trees

 - Property

 The plan identifies the standard Asset Management Plan elements the City is applying to infrastructure assets while at the same time not focusing on technical issues more suited to detailed planning.

-- Detailed Asset Management Plans for discrete asset categories that include detailed inventory information, condition assessments, service levels provided, funding requirements and future demand.
-The Detailed Asset Management Plans are not included in the Resourcing Strategy due to their technical complexity and volume. - The City of Sydney will prepare detailed asset management plans for all significant asset categories.
-The Table below shows the plans either completed or being developed:
+2. Detailed Asset Management Plans for discrete asset categories that include detailed inventory information, condition assessments, service levels provided, funding requirements and future demand.
+The Detailed Asset Management Plans are not included in the Resourcing Strategy due to their technical complexity, volume and evolving content based on improved data collection and governance.

+The City of Sydney will prepare detailed asset management plans for all significant asset categories.
+APPENDIX 3 below shows the plans completed.